‘Young And The Restless’ News: Favorite Returns To GC, Paternity Secret Exposed?

 Celeb Dirty Laundry reported that it is possible that Jack will try to use Ashley’s paternity against her to get control of Jabot.
 The Young and the Restless spoilers suggest that Jack may try to shut his sister out of the company by revealing the truth about her real father.
 It would be a nasty thing to do to his sibling, and if Dina got word of it, she would have a few choice words for her son.
 Will Dina arrive in Genoa City to set Jack straight about double crossing Ashley?

 If Jack does decide to expose Ashley’s paternity, Young and the Restless spoilers suggest that it could push her over the edge.
-When you factor in that Jack is working with Gloria (Judith Chapman), it clear that he may use this information to get the upper hand at Jabot.
+When you factor in that Jack is working with Gloria (Judith Chapman), it’s clear that he may use this information to get the upper hand at Jabot.

 The Young and the Restless fans were happy that the soap opera was bringing back someone that has a deep connection with the show and fans.
 Y&R fans hope that Dina sticks around and knocks some sense into Jacky-boy.
 It would be a bonus if she can pry him away from the clutches of Gloria.